 What does a breathwork session look like?

-15 minutes: I walk you through exactly what to expect from the breathwork session (in terms of body sensations and emotions that may arise), how to do the breathing technique (open-mouth circular breathing, into belly, then chest and soft exhale) and what to do if at any point you feel uncomfortable with the breathing.
+10 minutes: I walk you through exactly what to expect from the Breathwork session (in terms of body sensations and emotions that may arise), how to do the breathing technique (open-mouth circular breathing, into belly, then chest and soft exhale) and what to do if at any point you feel uncomfortable with the breathing.

 30 minutes: Active breathing work.
 I will play rhythmic music that has been specifically selected to aid in the process of releasing energetic blockages.
 I will coach you through the breath to make sure you have the technique correct and say positive affirmations to help you through the process.

-Subsequent sessions will consist of a 5 minute review in the beginning and 40 minutes of active breathing.
+Subsequent sessions will consist of a shorter review period in the beginning and a longer period of active breathing.

-Go ahead and give me a call for a free 15-minute phone consultation to see if Breathwork is right for you.
+Go ahead and give me a call for a free 15-minute phone consultation to see if Breathwork incorporated into your psychotherapy plan is right for you.

 Licensed Marriage & Family Therapist #MFC107413